9 Amazing Medicinal Properties of Yucca

 It’s a wonderful skin treatment

-To benefit from these properties we can use the leaves or a powder made from the root, always used externally.
+To benefit from these properties we can use the leaves or a powder made from the root.
+Always use it externally.

-- First, yucca works in treating abrasions or poisoning.
+- Firstly, yucca works in treating abrasions or poisoning.

-- Second, yucca can help with burns, eczema, or skin irritations.
+- Secondly, yucca can help with burns, eczema, or skin irritations.

 It’s detoxifying and cleansing